wusai2333/trib/doc/lab1.md

 Post(who, post string, clock uint64) error
 ```

-Post a tribble. `clock` is the maximum clock value this user client
+Posts a tribble. `clock` is the maximum clock value this user client
 has ever seen so far by reading tribbles (via `Home()` and `Tribs()`).
 It returns error when the user does not exist or the post is too long
 (longer than `trib.MaxTribLen=140`).